Fiduciary: In different jurisdictions

 To say that a man is a fiduciary only begins the analysis; it gives direction to further inquiry.
 To whom is he a fiduciary?
 What obligations does he owe as a fiduciary?
 In what respect has he failed to discharge these obligations?
 And what are the consequences of his deviation from his duty?

-The law expressed here follows the general body of elementary fiduciary law found in most common law jurisdictions; for in-depth analysis of particular jurisdictional idiosyncrasies please consult primary authorities within the relevant jurisdiction.
+The law expressed here follows the general body of elementary fiduciary law found in most common-law jurisdictions; for in-depth analysis of particular jurisdictional idiosyncrasies, please consult primary authorities in the relevant jurisdiction.

 This is especially true in the area of Labor and Employment law.
 In Canada a fiduciary has obligations to the employer even after the employment relationship is terminated, whereas in the United States the employment and fiduciary relationships terminate together.